swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 a user who needs to throw from inside the closure has one of two options.
 Before throwing, they must:

-1. deinitialize any newly initialized instances or re-initialize any deinitialized instances, or
+1. deinitialize any newly initialized instances, or
-2. update `initializedCount` to the new count.
+2. update `initializedCount` to the correct count.

 In either case, the postconditions that `buffer[0..<initializedCount]` are initialized and `buffer[initializedCount...]` are deinitialized still hold.